KFreon/KaelsKabbage/content/posts/25-blazor-net5/index.md

 The initial setup experience is fairly nice.
 Projects are scaffolded out with useful yet minimal setup, e.g. Some basic components as a reminder of how to do things, Bootstrap included to reduce requirements on custom styling.

+The finished project structure is below, and much of it was there to begin with.
+I just added some files.
+{{< image path="img/GeneralStructure" alt="Project Structure from template is pretty good" >}}

 # Tooling is...there
 ## Not-so-hot reload
 Currently, there's no hot reloading for Blazor Server :(